alexylon/Ferrocrypt/README.md

 ## ABOUT

-Ferrocrypt is a very small and simple encryption tool written in pure Rust.
+Ferrocrypt is a very small and simple encryption tool written in Rust.
 Its name comes from the Latin words for iron, "ferrum" and for rust, "ferrugo".
 With a user-friendly command-line and an intuitive graphical user interface, Ferrocrypt makes it easy to encrypt and decrypt data using industry-standard algorithms.
 The tool utilizes Rust's strong memory safety guarantees and performance benefits to ensure the highest level of security and speed.
+The app’s GUI is implemented in React using Tauri, while all logic is written entirely in Rust.

 Ferrocrypt supports two different encryption modes: